It is a special thrill when a child finds animal tracks outside. When you happen upon one, you realize you have discovered a visible clue:

 Animal Track Identification

-Finding a real animal track in the ground is usually a serendipitous event, a chance opportunity that leads to a teachable moment in the outdoor classroom.
+Finding real tracks in the ground is usually a serendipitous event, a chance opportunity that leads to a teachable moment in the outdoor classroom.
 Because I haven’t always been lucky to find animal tracks, I do the next best thing.
 I take the animal track identification sheets, cut each track out, laminate the track, then hide the tracks around the playground or my backyard.
 My son was thrilled to search for the hidden animal tracks in our backyard.
-I even had small puppets and stuffed animals that matched the animal tracks.
+I even had small puppets and stuffed animals that matched the tracks.
 We collected all the sheets and stuffed animals, then tried to identify which animal left the tracks.

 Hands-On Learning Activities